 SMALL-SCALE WINE-GROWERS IN GIRONDE, AQUITAINE Region of France

 Creation of forest corridors – 13,000 trees planted by 2019

 In 2016, Caudalie began supporting the association Arbres et Paysages to plant diverse hedges and scrubs – comprising primarily of the grassland species – around the vineyards of small-scale wine-growers.
 The creation of these forest corridors has a number of objectives, including: the improvement of biodiversity and biological balance (integrated pest management, wildlife), the windbreaker effect (to protect housing, buildings, crops and herds of domestic animals), an anti-erosion role (on top of slopes and along ditches) and the protection of water quality.
 Between 2016 and 2017, there were 5,000 plants (trees and shrubs) replanted in the wine-growing area of Gironde.

-Since 2015, Caudalie has been supporting the NFF with a vast reforestation program in the United States’ largest national parks, treasures of biodiversity devastated by drought and disastrous fires.
+Since 2015, Caudalie has been supporting the NFF with a vast reforestation programme in the United States’ largest national parks, treasures of biodiversity devastated by drought and disastrous fires.
 In 2018, over 1 million trees were replanted in the states of Montana (Whitebark Pine National Forest), Wyoming (Flathead National Forest), Washington (Okanogan-Wenatchee National Forest) and Minnesota (Chippewa National Forest).